 Before your surgery, ask your surgeon how much of the stomach he or she intends to remove.
 Some surgeons try to leave behind as much of the stomach as they can to allow patients to eat more normally afterward.
 The tradeoff is that the cancer might be more likely to come back.
 The extent of the surgery should be discussed with your doctor before it is done.

 It cannot be stressed enough that you should make sure your surgeon is experienced in treating stomach cancer and able to perform the most up-to-date operations to reduce your risk of complications.
-To learn more about surgery for cancer, see our document Understanding Cancer Surgery: A Guide for Patients and Families.
+To learn more about surgery for cancer, see our document A Guide to Cancer Surgery .

 Last Medical Review: 05/20/2014